Gwen John: Career

 John stopped exhibiting at the NEAC in 1911, but gained an important patron in John Quinn, an American art collector who, from 1910 until his death in 1924, purchased the majority of the works that Gwen John sold.
 Quinn's support freed John from having to work as a model, and enabled her to devote herself to her work.
 Although she participated in exhibitions fairly regularly, her perfectionism produced in her a marked ambivalence toward exhibiting.
-She wrote in 1911: "I paint a good deal, but I don't often get a picture done—that requires, for me, a very long time of a quiet mind, and never to think of exhibitions".
+She wrote in 1911: "I paint a good deal, but I don't often get a picture done—that requires, for me, a very long time of a quiet mind, and never to think of exhibitions."
 In 1913, one of her paintings was included in the seminal Armory Show in New York, which Quinn assisted in organising.

-Her attitude toward her work was both self-effacing and confident.
+Her attitude towards her work was both self-effacing and confident.
 After viewing an exhibition of watercolours by Cézanne she remarked: "These are very good, but I prefer my own."

 About 1913, as an obligation to the Dominican Sisters of Charity at Meudon, she began a series of painted portraits of Mère Marie Poussepin (1653–1744), the founder of their order.
 These paintings, based on a prayer card, established a format—the female figure in three-quarter length seated pose—which became characteristic of her mature style.
 She painted numerous variants on such subjects as Young Woman in a Spotted Blue Dress, Girl Holding a Cat and The Convalescent.
 The identities of most of her models are unknown.